• Skip to primary navigation

 Jump to:

 Eggplant Parmesan layers fried slices of breaded eggplant with cheese and a marinara sauce.
-It's then baked as a casserole, and is considered comfort food in Italy.
+It's often baked as a casserole, and is considered comfort food in Italy.

 Naples may have contributed the mozzarella ingredient that's now a standard in this dish.